tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 # Requirements

-The plugin has been developed using **[QGIS](https://www.qgis.org/nl/site/forusers/download.html) 3.22 LTR** and works best with it.
-Our tests so far show that it works with any QGIS version >= 3.20.
-Please note that support und further development will focus only on LTR versions, e.g. the next one will be QGIS 3.28 LTR expected in autumn 2022.
+The plugin has been developed using **[QGIS](https://www.qgis.org/nl/site/forusers/download.html) version 3.22 LTR** and works best with it.
+Our tests so far show that it works with any QGIS version >= 3.20, including the latest version 3.28 LTR, released in Autumn 2022.
+The server-side part of the plugin requires **PostgreSQL version >= 10**.

-Other than QGIS, only a working instance of the 3D City Database is required.
+Other than QGIS and PostgreSQL, just a working instance of the 3D City Database is required.
 The currently supported version of the **[3DCityDB](https://github.com/3dcitydb) is the 4.x**.
 To set up the 3D City Database and import (or export) CityGML/CityJSON data from/to it, we heartily reccommend to use the free and open-source, Java-based [Importer-Exporter](https://github.com/3dcitydb/importer-exporter).
 Alternatively, the [3D City Database Suite](https://github.com/3dcitydb/3dcitydb-suite/releases) already ships with all necessary software tools.
 Further information can be found [here](https://3dcitydb-docs.readthedocs.io/en/latest/).

 # Developers